Online Geometric Covering and Piercing: Lower Bound

-In this subsection, all the hypercubes are axis parallel.
-First, we establish the following essential ingredient to prove our main result.
+In this subsection, all the hypercubes are axis-aligned.
+First, we establish the following essential ingredients to prove our main result.

-\begin{lemma} For any $r\in \IR^{+}$, in a consecutive $d$ rounds of the game, Alice can adaptively present $d$ hypercubes $\sigma_{1},\sigma_{2},\ldots,\sigma_{d}$, each having side length $r$, such that \begin{itemize} \item[(i)] Bob needs to place $d$ points to pierce them; \item[(ii)] the common intersection region $Q=\cap_{i=1}^{d} \sigma_i$ is nonempty; \item[(iii)] moreover, $Q$ contains an \emph{empty} hypercube $E$, of side length at least $\frac{r}{2}-\epsilon$, not containing any of the $d$ piercing points placed by Bob.
-Here $\epsilon>0$ is a very small constant close to $0$. \end{itemize}
+\begin{lemma} For any $r\geq 1$, in $d$ consecutive rounds of the game, Alice can adaptively present $d$ hypercubes $\sigma_{1},\sigma_{2},\ldots,\sigma_{d}$, each having side length $r$ {contained inside a hypercube $S$ having side length $r(2+\epsilon)$}, such that \begin{itemize} \item[(i)] Bob needs to place $d$ points to pierce them; \item[(ii)] the common intersection region $Q=\cap_{i=1}^{d} \sigma_i$ is nonempty; \item[(iii)] moreover, $Q$ contains an \emph{empty} hypercube $E$, of side length at least $\frac{r}{2+\epsilon}$, not containing any of the $d$ piercing points placed by Bob, {where $0<\epsilon<\frac{1}{4}$ is a sufficiently small constant close to $0$}. \end{itemize}

-\end{lemma} We refer a consecutive $d$ rounds of the game satisfying the above lemma as a $GSS(r)$.
-The first hypercube $\sigma_1$ is denoted as the \emph{starter} and the hypercube $E$ as the \emph{empty hypercube} since it does not contain any of the piercing points placed by Bob in the $GSS(r)$.
-Note that any hypercube of side length $r$ could be the starter of this $d$ round game. \begin{proof}

-Let $\sigma_{1}$ be a hypercube of side length $r$ presented by Alice in the first round of the game.
-Throughout the proof of this claim, for the sake of simplicity, we assume that the center of $\sigma_1$ is the origin (if not, we can always translate the coordinate system to make it).
-Alice presents the remaining hypercubes $\sigma_2,\ldots, \sigma_d$ adaptively depending on Bob's moves.
-We maintain the following two invariants: For $i=1,\ldots, d$, when Alice presents hypercubes $\sigma_1,\ldots, \sigma_i$, each of side length $r$, and Bob presents piercing points $p_1, \ldots, p_i$,
+\end{lemma} We refer to $d$ consecutive rounds of the game satisfying the above lemma as a $GSS(r)$. {The hypercube $S$ is denoted as the \emph{starter}}, and the hypercube $E$ is the \emph{empty hypercube} since it does not contain any of the piercing points placed by Bob in $GSS(r)$. \begin{proof} {Throughout the proof of this lemma, for the sake of simplicity, we assume that the center of $S$ is the origin.} Let $\sigma_{1}$ be a hypercube of side length $r$ presented by Alice in the first round of the game. {Let the center of $\sigma_1$ be the same as the center of $S$.} Alice presents the remaining hypercubes $\sigma_2,\ldots, \sigma_d$, adaptively depending on Bob's moves.
+We maintain the following two invariants: For $i=1,\ldots, d$, when Alice presents hypercubes $\sigma_1,\ldots, \sigma_i$ each of side length $r$, and Bob presents piercing points $p_1, \ldots, p_i$,